The Rev. Patricia Phaneuf Alexander, Rector

 Kimberly Matthews, Parish Administrator

-I began my tenure as parish administrator in November of 2014.
-I was born in North Carolina and raised in Los Angeles, CA. I came to the area to attend Howard University where I earned a degree in Political Science.
-Upon graduation I started a career in non-profit management.
-I have worked for a variety of organizations in the area and held a variety of positions.
-I like to think of myself as a “Jill of all trades” when it comes to administration.
-I look forward using my creative and organizational skills to serve the people of St. Dunstan’s and to further the churches mission.
+Kimberly Matthews begin her tenure as parish administrator in November of 2014.
+She was born in North Carolina and raised in Los Angeles, CA. Kimberly came to the area to attend Howard University where she earned a degree in Political Science.
+Upon graduation she started a career in non-profit management.
+Kimberly has worked for a variety of organizations in the area and held a variety of positions.
+She likes to think of herself as a “Jill of all trades” when it comes to administration.
+Kimberly looks forward using her creative and organizational skills to serve the people of St. Dunstan’s and to further the churches mission.